rikiitokazu/AIStoryGenerator/README.md

-# DALLEAPP
+# Automated Pictures for Short Stories

-Utilizing Open-AI's API to generate dynamic images to mimic illustrations you would see in stories.
+Utilizing Open-AI's API (DALL-E model) to generate dynamic images to mimic illustrations you would see in stories that contain no pictures.
 Used MeaningCloud API to generate specific summaries of text that is pushed into the Open-AI's API prompt.
 Allows for quick, accurate, and automated results.

 # Tech Stack